 This voluptuous, English Cottage Garden is inspired by gardens in Oxford.
 There’s old-fashioned roses, foxglove, mock orange, delphinium, phlox, lavender, catnip, brimstone butterfly, bee, Jersey Tiger moth, cabbage butterfly, dragonfly and a ladybird.
 Designed to a brief with the trend Boho Exotica.
-Now it’s available as a cushion cover!
+Now it’s available at Ohh Deer as a cushion cover!

 I turned this illustration into a free printable colouring book.
 I think of this image as Blooms Between, or Thanks a Bunch, and it would be lovely to colour and keep.
 Just as perfect as giving it away as a birthday card or thank-you note.